 What is the FlatList component and how to use it in React Native?

-FlatList is a container that can be used to load the list items.
-It offers header and footer support, multiple column support, comes with vertical/horizontal scrolling, lazy loading etc.
+FlatList is a high-performance, scrollable list component in React Native that efficiently renders large datasets.
+It offers header and footer support, multiple column support, comes with vertical/horizontal scrolling, lazy loading, and virtualization for optimal performance.

 • Multiple column support